 Harper's Bazaar (1931, Oct.)

-In “The Backgammon Room,” expert of the day Walter L. Richard offers insights into the origins of the two great backgammon innovations credited to the jazz age: doubling and chouettes.
+In “The Backgammon Boom,” expert of the day Walter L. Richard offers insights into the origins of the two great backgammon innovations credited to the jazz age: doubling and chouettes.
 See the Chicago Point account of this article’s discovery!

 Las Vegas Backgammon Magazine